Docs

 To connect to Denodo, you can review the documentation for more information: Access Through JDBC

-In terms of monitoring and control, it is interesting to identify the connection to PostgreSQL setting the property userAgent
+In terms of monitoring and control, it is interesting to identify the connection to PostgreSQL setting the property userAgent.

 Example